 Dicy Crosby, Program Leader

 Dicy joined Live Healthy Gwinnett in October 2022.
 She is a student at Georgia Gwinnett College and will be graduating and receiving her bachelor’s degree in Biology with a minor in Chemistry in 2024.
 Dicy has always had a passion for nature.
 Her grandmother introduced her to the beauty of watching plants grow at a young age.
 Dicy has grown interest in the healing properties of plants and what they can be used for.
 She enjoys learning about holistic health, exploring nature and being around the people she loves.
 She likes creative dance and yoga for exercise.
 Dicy is a nurturer at heart and serving the community is what makes her happy.
 As a Program Leader, she hopes to connect with her surroundings and support her team with nutritional and environmental knowledge and most of all, kindness.

-Amani Allen-Beale, Program Leader
+Kayla Oliver, Program Leader

 Kayla joined Live Healthy Gwinnett in July 2023.
 Kayla is currently a student at Georgia Gwinnett College and will be graduating and receiving her bachelor’s degree in Exercise Science in 2025.
 She has had a passion for health and wellness since she began her fitness journey back in 2020.
 Kayla has always had the gift of serving and enjoys helping others stay active and knowledgeable about the importance of taking care of your body, from the inside out.
 Not only does Kayla want to impact her family and friends, but she also wants to help further build up the community.
 Kayla's motto is “Stay active.
 Stay healthy.
 Stay you!"